1coderookie/Kobra2ProInsights/docs/calibration.md

   Means, check if the baseframe is mounted being square, if the the z-axis aluminum parts are really mounted perpendicular onto the baseframe and so on. **As everything else relies on this, the proper alignment of the frame is the most important step!**
   So, once again: **Set up your frame and your axes.
 Everything should be square, perpendicular and equidistant.**
 - Check the [axes](hardware/axes.md)!
-  Means, check the whole z-axis lead screw system for being assembled correctly and vertically aligned.
+  Means, check the whole z-axis lead screw system for being assembled correctly and vertically aligned and that the timing belt is properly tensioned.
   Make sure you cleaned the old sticky 'oil' (or whatever that nasty stuff should be) off from the lead screw and applied fresh grease, assemble the anti-backlash nut correctly and so on.
   Make sure that you have all wheels positioned correctly, that you don't have bad ball bearings which cause hiccups and irregular movements and that the belts of the x- and y-axis aren't too sloppy or too tight.
 - Check if everything moves smoothly while the printer is switched off!
   Means, *slowly* move the bed and the printhead manually across the whole range of motion and turn the lead screw by hand (across the whole range of motion as well) and check if you feel any unusual resistance in certain areas. alter the movement speeds then and see if everything still feels well.